zesk/build/docs/tools/identical.md

 - `--exclude pattern` - Optional.
 String.
 One or more patterns of paths to exclude.
 Similar to pattern used in `find`.
 - `--cd directory` - Optional.
 Directory.
 Change to this directory before running.
 Defaults to current directory.
 - `--repair directory` - Optional.
 Directory.
 Any files in onr or more directories can be used to repair other files.
+- `--ignore-singles` - Optional.
+Flag.
+Skip the check to see if single entries exist.
 - `--no-map` - Optional.
 Flag.
 Do not map __BASE__, __FILE__, __DIR__ tokens.
 - `--help` - Optional.
 Flag.
 This help.